chenth44/chenth44.github.io/_posts/2023-04-10-cm-distances.md

 tags:
   - bioinformatics
 ---

+This blog introduces an observation-based distance measure for covariance models used by RNA sequences.

 # An observation-based distance measure for covariance models

 Suppose we have two covariance models $A$ and $B$.
 We want to define the distance $d(A, B)$ between these models.